Dogs are pretty tough critters, but their eyes are rather delicate.

 There’s no shortage of dog goggles on the market, but they vary quite significantly in terms of quality.
 However, we found five different options that are well-suited for owners in different circumstances.
 We’ll detail each one below.

 1. Rex Specs

-About: Rex Specs are premium dog goggles, which are made by a Wyoming-based company that produces nothing else – their entire product line consists of these goggles (although they do come in several sizes and colors, and you’ll have your choice of lenses).
+About: Rex Specs V2 are premium dog goggles, which are made by a Wyoming-based company that produces nothing else – their entire product line consists of these goggles (although they do come in several sizes and a wide range of colors, and you’ll have your choice of lenses).

 They were originally designed for the company owner’s dogs, who developed eye problems and needed extra protection from the sun and elements.

 - Single-lens design with comfortable, 10 mm-thick padding

 - UV 400 to block out 99.9% of the sun’s ultraviolet rays

 - Breathable mesh helps drain goggles and keep out fog

 - Snug goggles fit well, even for short-nosed breeds

 - Durable goggles were sturdy enough for everyday use